mpalourdio/ng-http-loader/README.md

 ```
 ## Standalone components

-If you prefer using standalone components, you should configure your `ApplicationConfig` like following
+If you prefer using standalone components, you should configure your `ApplicationConfig` like following:

 ```typescript
 export const appConfig: ApplicationConfig = {